metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha1_manifest.md

 <a id="nestedatt--spec--steps--try--delete"></a>
 ### Nested Schema for `spec.steps.try.delete`

-Required:

-- `ref` (Attributes) ObjectReference determines objects to be deleted. (see [below for nested schema](#nestedatt--spec--steps--try--delete--ref))

 Optional:

 - `bindings` (Attributes List) Bindings defines additional binding key/values. (see [below for nested schema](#nestedatt--spec--steps--try--delete--bindings))
 - `cluster` (String) Cluster defines the target cluster (default cluster will be used if not specified and/or overridden).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--steps--try--delete--clusters))
+- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents ofthe object, and how the garbage collector will handle the propagation.Overrides the deletion propagation policy set in the Configuration, the Test and the TestStep.
 - `expect` (Attributes List) Expect defines a list of matched checks to validate the operation outcome. (see [below for nested schema](#nestedatt--spec--steps--try--delete--expect))
+- `file` (String) File is the path to the referenced file.
+This can be a direct path to a fileor an expression that matches multiple files, such as 'manifest/*.yaml' for all YAMLfiles within the 'manifest' directory.
+- `ref` (Attributes) Ref determines objects to be deleted. (see [below for nested schema](#nestedatt--spec--steps--try--delete--ref))
 - `template` (Boolean) Template determines whether resources should be considered for templating.
 - `timeout` (String) Timeout for the operation.
 Overrides the global timeout set in the Configuration.

-<a id="nestedatt--spec--steps--try--delete--ref"></a>
-### Nested Schema for `spec.steps.try.delete.ref`

-Required:

-- `api_version` (String) API version of the referent.
-- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds

-Optional:

-- `labels` (Map of String) Label selector to match objects to delete
-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
-- `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/

 <a id="nestedatt--spec--steps--try--delete--bindings"></a>
 ### Nested Schema for `spec.steps.try.delete.bindings`